as wfrom GETTING THERE

 Of course, renting a car is always a great option for families and it affords the opportunity to take some time exploring the area before or after your trip.
 Even though you won’t be driving during your time on the river, car rentals are usually less expensive than air travel.

 If you have decided that renting a car or driving your own is the way to go there are a few details you should keep in mind.
 The trip from Boise to Stanley takes about 3 hours and travels along scenic highway 21.
+Driving from Boise to Salmon adds another 2 hours to your trip along the spectacular Salmon River.
 Even though you’ll be excited to start your river trip…enjoy the journey.
-The scenery is spectacular!
+The scenery is magnificent!

 Ground transportation is provided from Stanley to the launch point and to the Salmon airport after the trip.
 If you’ll be returning to Boise by air, most of our guests enjoy taking a pre-arranged 60-minute scenic flight.
 The flight normally arrives in Boise around 5:00 p.m.
 We are happy to help make all of your additional travel arrangements if desired.